 Most startups fail, and if you invest in a business through the platform, it is significantly more likely that you will lose all of your invested capital than that you will see a return of capital or a profit.
 You should not invest more money through the platform than you can afford to lose without altering your standard of living.
+Because of this we strongly dissuade you to invest with borrowed money.

 Any investment you make through the platform will be highly illiquid.
 There is no secondary market for the shares of the investee company.
 This means that you are unlikely to be able to sell your shares until and unless the investee company floats on a securities exchange or is bought by another company.
 Even for a successful business, a flotation or purchase is unlikely to occur for a number a years from the time you make your investment.